THINK Grant

 Participation Requirements

-If you've received financial support from the fund, you are required to attend 2 Programs during the academic year AND must submit a final report by the date enumerated in the THINK, DO, THRIVE Grant Program Agreement.
+If you've received financial support from the grant, you are required to attend the programs listed below during the academic year AND must submit a final report by the date enumerated in the THINK DO THRIVE Grant Program Agreement.

-• Students are required to choose 2 LaunchNET programs advising opportunities from the list below.
+• [REQUIRED] Students are required to participate in the LaunchNET advising opportunities listed below.

-• Additionally, students awarded funding are required to create 1 posts on LinkedIn regarding their microgrant experience.
+• Students awarded funding are required to create 1 posts on LinkedIn regarding their microgrant experience.
 (Required to tag both: CWRU Veale Institute for Entrepreneurship and Burton D. Morgan Foundation).

 Reporting Requirements